 Beware, everyone.
 A nontoxic epidemic lurks.
 No need to head to the clinic or rush to the emergency room.
 No vaccination or medical treatment exist for this acute illness.
-It attacks indiscriminately, enticing the mind to wander, sometimes for days.
+It attacks indiscriminately, enticing idle minds to wander aimlessly, sometimes for days.
 It slows productivity to a crawl, lures the body into embarrassing situations, and may cause entire departments to shut down.
 Yet, it’s harmless.
 So what is this affliction called?
 Spring Fever.

 No ticker-tape parade announces its arrival either because it’s oh so sneaky.
 Recently, it eased itself into my Monday morning shortly after I arrived for work.
 Moodiness, a telltale symptom, convinced me that I didn’t want to do any real work that day.
 For obvious reasons, I had to look busy.
 No problem.
 But looking official would be a challenge.
 I took it.